 - Physiologic: Hormones, dense jawbone, or poor blood supply are factors that prevent blood clot formation.

-Who is at risk for getting a dry socket?
+What are risk factors for getting dry socket?

-Smokers have an increased risk of developing a dry socket due to the use of nicotine.
+Smoking is a risk factor for developing a dry socket due to the use of nicotine.
 Exposure to nicotine reduces the blood supply available to the healing socket and can prevent the proper formation of a blood clot at the extraction site.

 Extraction of impacted third molars (wisdom teeth) can be traumatic as some surrounding gum tissue and jawbone may need to be removed or may be adversely affected during surgery.
 Although the extraction is necessary, the resulting trauma can increase the chances of dry socket.